 General Terms and Conditions of Purchase

-These conditions apply to all companies of the LKE Group:
+These terms and conditions apply to all companies in the LKE Group:

 LKE Production GmbH